gears1763-2/gears1763-2_Intro2Coding_Python3/README.md

     Python, which allows for implementing repetitive operations using a concise notation.

+  * `7_Input_Output/` - Provides a treatment of some basic input/output, including
+    keyboard input, file read/write, and data persistence (by way of `pickle`).

   * [...]

 Note that the contents of this course are best viewed in your browser (in fact, directly